hirememorey/nba-lineup-optimizer/docs/quick_start.md

 3. **Run validation**: Use `python run_implementation_demo.py` for a complete system check.
 4. **Check documentation**: See `docs/implementation_guide.md` for detailed troubleshooting

 The system is designed to be robust and self-diagnosing.
-The current failures are an example of the system working correctly to prevent bad data from entering the pipeline.
+The API fixes demonstrate the system's ability to adapt and recover from external changes.